eclufsc/ophidian/README.md

 ```

 ### The main [`ophidian/CMakeLists.txt`](CMakeLists.txt) file:
-This is the main Cmake file for the ophidian project, it's goals are set up project variables,
+This is the main Cmake file for the ophidian project, it's goals are to set up project variables,
 handle dependencies and include the project subdirectories.

 ### The [`ophidian/build_dependencies.sh`](build_dependencies.sh) script: